thiebes/DICE/README.md

 [Back to table of contents](table-of-contents)

 # Known issues and limitations
-- Performing OLS fits is totally unnecessary but was done for comparison purposes.
-Probably adding a lot of computational time.
+- Performing OLS fits is unnecessary but was done for comparison purposes.
+It adds a lot of computational time.
+Need to make it optional or eliminate it.
 - This program only evaluates Gaussian function fits for distribution profiles.
 Could incorporate options of Lorentzian, Voigt, Green's functions, etc.
-- Distributions could be non-Gaussian to begin with.
-Would require some thought about how to approach modeling the initial population.
-- Diffusion could be anomalous and/or non-Fickian.
+- Non-Fickian diffusion is not analyzed by this program.
 - Lifetime is currently only modeled as single-exponential.
+In an experimental result with two (or more) very different lifetimes, this could mean that the experimental probability of precision is lower than predicted by the model.
+- The format of data in an imported profile for estimation of CNR is limited to single-line comma-separated values.
+Files that do not strictly follow this format will fail.
+This could be made more versatile.

 [Back to table of contents](table-of-contents)

 # Acknowledgements

-This software could not have been written without the valuable feedback provided by [Professor Erik M. Grumstrup in the Chemistry & Biochemistry Department at Montana State University](https://www.montana.edu/grumstruplab/).
-I also acknowledge the support of my colleagues Skyler Hollinbeck, Sajia Afrin, and Alex King, who each offered input on this project.
-This effort would also not have been possible without the kindness and patience of my spouse and our two children.
+I am deeply thankful to Professor Erik M. Grumstrup from the Chemistry & Biochemistry Department at Montana State University for his invaluable feedback and guidance throughout the development of this software.
+His expertise and commitment have been instrumental in refining this package.
+A link to his lab can be found [here](https://www.montana.edu/grumstruplab/).

+My colleagues, Skyler Hollinbeck and Sajia Afrin, deserve special mention for their thoughtful suggestions and probing questions, which consistently challenged me to improve and fine-tune this software.

+Lastly, I want to express my heartfelt gratitude to my spouse, Julia K. Thiebes.
+Beyond her unwavering support and patience, her insightful questions, informed by her past scientific education in a different field, have helped shape how I communicate about this project to a broader audience.
+Our children, Leila, Alexandria, and Zoe, have shown understanding and provided joy amidst the long hours dedicated to this work.

+Through the collective efforts of these individuals, this software has been made possible; for that, I am profoundly grateful.

 [Back to table of contents](table-of-contents)